fluxcd/flux2/rfcs/0000-trust-store-for-tls-and-ssh/README.md

 CA bundles configured this way will be aggregated with the ones defined at both system and controller levels.

+#### Pre-populated trust store

+Flux container images already come with pre-populated CA roots, which are automatically updated by the Linux distribution used on the base images.
+As a result, users only need to update their TLS Trust Store when acessing web servers using certificates that were not signed by a Publicly trusted CA.

 ### Enabling Object-Level Trust Store